Harry908/Cpts_422/README.md

   - **Operators**: arithmetic, relational, logical, and bitwise operators, as well as keywords and function calls.
   - **Operands**: variables, constants, and literals.

   - Please refer to [GeeksforGeeks: Halstead's Software Metrics](https://www.geeksforgeeks.org/software-engineering-halsteads-software-metrics/).
-While the link uses C language as an example, you should follow the same definitions for "operators" and "operands" and adapt them for Java.
+While the link uses C language as an example, some extra Java concepts such as class names and packages are counted as operands.

 #### Category B* Checks
 - **Comments Count**: Total number of comments.